 Fredie Kay, Founder & President, Suffrage100MA

-The marker, which will ultimately be located at the Maria Baldwin House at 196 Prospect Street, Cambridge, will celebrate Baldwin’s legacy as a suffragist, civil rights activist and educator, and encourage passers-by to learn more.
+The marker, which is now installed in front of the home where Maria Baldwin lived, 196 Prospect Street, Cambridge, celebrates Baldwin’s legacy as a suffragist, civil rights activist and educator, and will encourage passers-by to learn more.
 The marker is one of five Massachusetts marker sites on the National Votes for Women Trail, which includes over 200 suffrage markers throughout the country.
 The project was funded through a grant by the William G. Pomeroy Foundation®, sponsored by the National Collaborative for Women’s History Sites (NCWHS)’s National Votes for Women Trail (NVWT), and coordinated in Massachusetts by Suffrage100MA.

 Maria Louise Baldwin (1856-1922), raised in Cambridge, Mass., served as the state’s first female Black principal (1889-1916) and later as New England’s first Black school master at the former Agassiz Grammar School (renamed Maria L. Baldwin School in 2002).
 In 1893, Baldwin co-founded and helped lead the nationally influential Woman’s Era Club, along with other Black Boston suffragists: Josephine St. Pierre Ruffin, Eliza Gardner, Arianna Sparrow, and Florida Ruffin Ridley.
 The club was active in the women’s suffrage movement, the overall enrichment of Black women, and education and employment opportunities for Black Bostonians.